You are here

 “Another criterion that operators should take into account when choosing an iGaming platform is compliance.
 Without access to a multitude of markets, operators reduce their chance of becoming successful.
 A platform that keeps regulation off the operator’s plate is much more convenient to use.”

 Flexibility, speed and scalability are important factors, along with compliance and the platform developer’s expertise.
-Pragmatic Solutions, which is licensed in Malta, UK, Sweden and Curacao, focuses on its core product – the platform – in an effort to provide operators and customers with stability, rather than causing issues by setting conditions or limitations.
+Pragmatic Solutions, which operates in multiple jurisdictions within the environments of their clients, such as Malta, UK, and Curacao, focuses on its core product – the platform – in an effort to provide operators and customers with stability, rather than causing issues by setting conditions or limitations.

 “A platform provider should be looking to the future and how it is adapting to the new trends we see in digital commerce,” said Woollard, who added that Pragmatic Solutions’ main development focus is on keeping the platform up-to-date and conformable to the industry’s trends and fluctuations.